MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Image-based deployment considerations

-Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager (formerly System Center Configuration Manager) do not support Surface Pro 9 with 5G or Surface Pro X for operating system deployment.
-Customers relying on image-based deployment should consider Surface Pro 9 while evaluating the right time to transition to modern deployment solutions.
+Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager do not support image-based Operating System Deployment (OSD) for Surface Pro 9 with 5G or Surface Pro X. Customers relying on image-based deployment should consider Surface Pro 9 while evaluating the right time to transition to modern deployment solutions.

 ## Manage

 ### Manage firmware with UEFI Configurator and SEMM

-With Surface Enterprise Management Mode [SEMM], you can manage the following hardware components at the firmware level for Surface Pro 9 with 5G devices:
+With Surface Enterprise Management Mode (SEMM), you can manage the following hardware components at the firmware level for Surface Pro 9 with 5G devices:

 - **Accessories.** Docking USB Port, Type Cover, Onboard Audio, Onboard Microphone, MAC Address Emulation.
 - **Cameras.** Front Camera, Rear Camera, IR Camera.